The modern IT marketplace of high technologies offers a multiplicity of great solutions for software testing.

 TestLodge.

-Every of the mentioned services is the comprehensive web-based test management software that allows to control, monitor
+Every one of the mentioned services is a comprehensive web-based test management software that allows to control, monitor

 and organize effectively the testing efforts of the QA department.